 Increasing Your Chances of Getting Approved

 - Choose the right lender for your financial situation.
-There are many lenders that will work with anyone, regardless of their credit or financial standing, and there are many lenders that have stricter lending guidelines.
+There are many lenders in Ontario that will work with anyone, regardless of their credit or financial standing, and there are many lenders that have stricter lending guidelines.
 It’s important that you choose the lender that is right for your unique needs.

 - Make sure your documentation is in order.
 More often than not, a lender will need you to provide them with certain personal and financial documents.
 To make sure you don’t hold up the process, ask what they need in advance, then, have all required documents organized and ready for inspection.